 Clogs can develop in any part of the plumbing system, including drain blockage outside or inside.
 Some clues are more obvious than others, partly because so much of the system exists under the ground or in the walls where we don’t see it.

-For example, water spraying from a pipe joint or standing in the sink would be easy to spot, but it’s not as easy to determine why a drain has slowed over time, or to discover the existence of an underground leak.
+For example, water spraying from a pipe joint or standing in the sink would be easy to spot, but it’s not as easy to determine why a drain has slowed over time or to discover the existence of an underground leak.

-Particularly in the parts of the system that handle waste, our worst fear may be that water backs up and overflows from the toilet, septic or sewer system.
+Particularly in the parts of the system that handle waste, our worst fear may be that water backs up and overflows from the toilet, septic, or sewer system.
 Clogged and blocked drainage systems most often cause this nightmare scenario, which would include possible damage to the sewage line, septic system or other components.
-The possibility of a mishap make it even more practical to become savvy about drain blockage causes.
+The possibility of a mishap makes it even more practical to become savvy about drain blockage causes.

 To get to the cause, you first have to realize and detect the problem.
 There are several signs that might indicate you have a clog, or that one may be developing.

-1. When water or sewage backs up into a toilet, sink, bathtub or anywhere inside or outside, especially in low spots, such as basement toilets and showers.
+1. When water or sewage backs up into a toilet, sink, bathtub, or anywhere inside or outside, especially in low spots, such as basement toilets and showers.

 2. When the drain makes a gurgling noise as other plumbing functions take place.
-Under normal circumstances, when the water flows unimpeded through the pipe, it shouldn’t make a lot of noise other than maybe a smooth flowing sound.
+Under normal circumstances, when the water flows unimpeded through the pipe, it shouldn’t make a lot of noise other than maybe a smooth-flowing sound.
 However, when there’s a clog in the sewer or water pipe, water hits it and releases oxygen, causing bubbles that make noise and even release smelly gases.